-After the model has been trained, you might want to deploy it as a web application or API for real-time DR detection.
-You can use frameworks such as Flask (for Python) or FastAPI to build a RESTful API, where users can upload retinal images, and the model can return the predicted DR classification.
+- After the model has been trained, you might want to deploy it as a web application or API for realtime DR detection. - You can use frameworks such as Flask (for Python) or FastAPI to build a RESTful API, where users can upload retinal images, and the model can return the predicted DR classification.

-4. FLOW CHART
+4.FLOW CHART

-Figure: Flow chart of deep learning
+Figure 1: Flow chart of transfer learning

+5.DESIGN AND IMPLEMENTATION

-5. DESIGN AND IMPLEMENTATION DATA COLLECTION AND PREPARATION
+DATA COLLECTION AND PREPARATION

-In Pre-processing, there are 4 submodules: Data preparation, Exploratory Data Analysis, Metric, and Preprocessing.
+In Pre-processing, there are 4 submodules: Data preparation, Exploratory Data Analysis, Metric, Preprocessing.